electronifie/stylish-commit/README.md

 lines you will be prompted to change them, like:
 ![prompt with changes](http://f.cl.ly/items/1R303o1t1R2j3r2g0m0L/2015-07-07%20at%2010.55%20PM.png)

-Here, you have the option to:
+Here you have the option to:
  - **ignore the changes** - proceeds with the commit.
  - **apply the changes** - updates files with the recommended changes.
 This option takes you to [another menu](http://f.cl.ly/items/373x3U3A2s1s090j0V0v/2015-07-07%20at%2010.56%20PM.png) with the